Skip to content

 Obsessions are involuntary, repetitive and persistent thoughts, images or impulses.
 They cause the person intense anxiety and distress, as they are experienced as unwanted, irrational, unacceptable and distressing.
 The person usually makes every effort to ignore, suppress or 'neutralise' them with another thought or action, such as a compulsion.

 Compulsions are repeated visible or mental acts, usually of a ritualistic nature.
-The individual performs them in response to an ideology or according to rules that must be strictly obeyed.
+The person performs them in response to an ideology or according to rules that must be strictly obeyed.
 They are intended to counteract the obsessions and reduce the anxiety they cause.

 Obsessive-compulsive disorder ideations: